OTAs

 Airbnb Regulations by State and City

 With its launch in 2008, Airbnb disrupted the vacation rental market, allowing travelers to rent single rooms or entire homes cheaper.
 And for property owners, renting out their homes short-term has become a desirable way to start a real estate side hustle and earn extra income.
-But in recent years, many states and cities across the US have enforced strict Airbnb and vacation rental regulations that vary from one place to another.
+But in recent years, many states and cities across the US have enacted strict Airbnb and vacation rental regulations that vary from place to place.

 Keep in mind that Airbnb regulations in the United States are constantly changing, and this article shouldn’t be taken as legal advice.
-So do your due diligence and consult your local lawyer to ensure that you are taking the necessary steps to follow the local laws and regulations.
+So do your due diligence and consult your local lawyer to ensure you are taking the necessary steps to comply with local laws and regulations.

 Understanding the current short-term rental regulations in your city is critical for your business’s success.
-Once you’ve set it up, consider using vacation rental software like Hospitable.com to automate your routine.
-Hospitable can help you manage conversations with guests using automated messages and ChatGPT integration, sync calendars across major OTA platforms, assign tasks to your team automatically, and more.
+Once you’ve set it up, consider using vacation rental software like Hospitable to automate your routine.
+Hospitable can help you manage conversations with guests using automated messages and Inbox AI tools, sync calendars across major OTA platforms, implement dynamic pricing, assign tasks to your team automatically, and more.

 Airbnb Regulations in Florida

-According to Florida state law, local governments are prohibited from banning short-term rentals altogether and can’t limit the length or frequency of stays.
+According to Florida state law (Florida Statutes Chapter 509.032), local governments are prohibited from banning short-term rentals altogether and can’t limit the length or frequency of stays.
 This makes Florida one of the preferred states for those who are interested in investing in vacation rentals.
-But county and city governments can pass their own rules to control the negative impact of vacation rentals on local communities.
+But county and city governments can pass their own rules to control the negative impact of vacation rentals on local communities—they are allowed to regulate issues such as noise, occupancy limits, trash collection, parking requirements, and other neighborhood concerns.

 Licensing requirements

 In Florida, all vacation rentals, including Airbnbs, must be licensed through the Florida Department of Business and Professional Regulation (DBPR).
-You must get a license from the DBPR if you rent out an entire unit more than three times in a year for periods of less than 30 days or if you promote the unit to the public as a place frequently rented out to guests.
+You must get a license from the DBPR if you rent out an entire unit more than 3 times in a year for periods of less than 30 days, or if you promote the unit to the public as a place frequently rented to guests.

 DBPR license is not required if you want to rent out a single room or several rooms which do not qualify as public lodging.
 But such rentals may still be subject to other city, county, or other local-level requirements.